supertokens/browser-tabs-lock/README.md

 ## Some things to note about:
 - This is not a reentrant lock.
-So please do not attempt to acquire a lock on the same key within the same tab if you are already currently holding that lock.
+So please do not attempt to re-acquire a lock using the same lock instance with the same key without releasing the acquired lock / key first.
 - Theoretically speaking, it is impossible to have foolproof locking built on top of javascript in the browser.
 One can only make it so that in all practical scenarios, it emulates locking.

-## Installation:
+## Installation using Node:
 ```bash
 npm i --save browser-tabs-lock
 ```